 From 1998 to 2013, he conducted HCI research at IBM’s T. J. Watson Research Center and helped formulate IBM strategies for Cognitive Computing, Smart Cities and IT for the Next Billions.
 Projects included the development of a socio-technical pattern language, the business uses of stories, High Performance Computing tools, and the “Dynamic Learning Environment” project, which won several best paper awards and the 2004 Brandon Hall Gold Prize for technical innovation in e-learning.
 Thomas has dedicated his career to facilitating the creation and flow of knowledge and organizational effectiveness.

 Thomas played an active role in the formation of SIGCHI, ACM’s Special Interest Group in Computer Human Interaction.
 He served as publications co-chair for the Gaithersburg Conference.
 He was general co-chair of CHI in 1991.
-He also served on the SIGCHI Conference Management Committee from 1992-1995 and on the SIGCHI Executive Committee from 2009-2015.
+He also served on the SIGCHI Conference Management Committee from 1992-1995 and on the SIGCHI Executive Committee from 2009-2015, for which he received the SIGCHI Lifetime Service in 2018.
 He has co-chaired many workshops on human-computer interaction patterns and socio-technical patterns at CHI, CSCW, ECSCW, and INTERACT.

 Thomas is credited with more than 250 publications and invited presentations in HCI, computer science, and psychology.
 He served on numerous Ph.D. committees as well as grant review committees for NSF, DARPA, ONR and SBIR.
 He has taught courses in Human Factors for Information Systems, the Psychology of Aging, Statistics, Cognitive Psychology, and Clinical Psychology.
 With Wendy Kellogg, he developed and delivered the training materials for IBM’s World Jam, the first very large-scale on-line real time collaboration.
 He currently manages a LinkedIn group called HCI/UX Mentoring Circle.